Clerk of Courts Menu

 Passport Fees can be found at the US Department of State website: https://travel.state.gov/content/travel/en/passports/how-apply/fees.html

 HOW CAN I PAY THE FEE?

-The Passport fee must be paid by check only to the U.S. Dept. of State, an additional processing fee can be paid by cash, credit card, (Visa or MasterCard) debit card or check or money order payable to the Clerk of Courts.
+The Execution Fees and Passport Photo Charges can be by cash, credit card, (Visa or MasterCard) debit card or check or money order payable to the Clerk of Courts.